 Hearing & Corrective Action.
 If after investigating a claim the board determines that harassment is occurring, it can make a demand on the harassing party that he/she cease the harassment.
 If it continues, boards should hold hearings before taking corrective action such as sending a cease and desist letter, levying fines and suspension of privileges (as provided for in the governing documents), or taking legal action.
 If the board determines that an owner is a threat to the membership, it can take further action, such as seeking a restraining order.

 Failure to Investigate.
-If a board fails to investigate and take appropriate action when it "knew or should have known" of the harassment, the person experiencing harassment can file a complaint with the U.S. Department of Housing and Urban Development (HUD).
-Once a complaint is lodged with HUD it normally refers the matter to California's Department of Fair Employment and Housing (DFEH) for investigation and possible action against the association.
+If a board fails to investigate and take appropriate action when it "knew or should have known" of the harassment or the person experiencing harassment is not satisfied with the board's action, the person can file a complaint with the U.S. Department of Housing and Urban Development (HUD).
+Once a complaint is lodged with HUD, it normally refers the matter to California's Department of Fair Employment and Housing (DFEH) for investigation and possible action against the association.

 DFEH Investigation.
 The DFEH is supposed to be neutral in its investigations.
 It has been our experience, however, that investigators working for the DFEH are more often than not advocates for the person filing a complaint and can be heavy-handed in their demands.
 If the investigator determines the allegations appear legitimate, the DFEH will serve a complaint on the association giving the board 30 days to respond.
 If the matter cannot be resolved to DFEH's satisfaction, the case is moved to its Legal Division.
 If the matter cannot be resolved at this stage, DFEH may file a lawsuit against the association.